-Volunteer opportunities in Mexico offer the chance to experience these exciting attractions while making a positive contribution to global sustainable development goals.
+Volunteering in Mexico means living in the laid back coastal town of Puerto Morelos on the Yucatán Peninsula.
+You’ll experience exciting attractions while making a positive contribution to global sustainable development goals.

-All our programs are community-led, meaning you’ll get to work with GVI’s local partners and community members on projects and interact with local people in your day-to-day life.
-This is a great opportunity to learn more about Mexico first-hand.
+All our programs are community-led, meaning you’ll get to work with GVI’s expert local partner organisations and community members on projects, and connect with local people in your day-to-day life.

 Mexico is home to more than 30 World Heritage Sites, which have been set up to preserve Mexico’s cultural heritage.
 Modern Mexicans have preserved many of the cultural practices of their ancestors, and each region has different cultural traditions.
 The culture of Mexico is as diverse as the types of terrains you’ll find here.